-trial and is deemed reliable, then her report is believed: we assume that D is surely convicted if a reliable witness reports G and is surely acquitted if a reliable witness reports I. However, if a witness is used at trial and is deemed unreliable, then not only is her report not influential,13 but the entire case is tainted and P loses (we call this outcome a fiasco).14 In Section 4 we weaken the assumption that unreliable witnesses who testify result in a sure loss for P.
+Finally, if a witness is used at trial and is deemed reliable, then her report is believed: we assume that D is surely convicted if a reliable witness reports G and is surely acquitted if a reliable witness reports I. However, if a witness is used at trial and is deemed unreliable, then not only is her report not influential, 15 but the entire case is tainted, resulting in a "dismissal with prejudice" (denoted DWP); that is, P loses.
+16 In Section IV we weaken the assumption that unreliable witnesses who testify result in a sure loss for P.